Thursday, February 25, 2010

 Now, I can't provide the same kinds of scientific evidence to support the idea that eating 3 serves of cookies is a healthy thing to do but if it helps the milk go down then maybe once a day could be OK?

-So, if you need a yummy cookie recipe to help the milk go down you should give these a try.
+So, if you need a yummy oatmeal cookie recipe to help the milk go down you should give these a try.

-1 Cup butter
+1 cup butter

 1 cup sugar